When is a rheumatic disease in "remission"?

 Definition of remission

-Remission of rheumatic disease as connective tissue disorders og vasculitides is the desired goal of treatment (treat to target, T2T) of Systemic lupus (SLE), GPA / Wegeners granulomatosis, Rheumatoid arthritis (RA / arthritis), with more.
+By remission is meant that the disease calms down, without measurable disease activity.
+Remission of rheumatic disease such as connective tissue disorders og vasculitides is the desired goal of treatment (treat to target, T2T) of Systemic lupus (SLE), GPA / Wegeners granulomatosis, Rheumatoid arthritis (RA / arthritis), with more.

 There are several ways to define remission

 - Remission involves absence of typical disease manifestations over time

 - Remission means that the disease has entered hibernation, without symptoms

 - "Serological remission" is defined as the absence of typical "Tear samples" / serological markers and / or absence of low complement factors (most applicable to SLE og Sjögren's syndrome)

 - One differ remission without drugs from remission on drugs